-- Protect individuals and populations of wildlife species known to be sensitive to the effects of aircraft overflights, including several species of diurnal raptors (such as the golden eagle and peregrine falcon) and the federally listed southwestern willow flycatcher, and the western yellow-billed cuckoo, as well as desert bighorn sheep, mule deer, mountain lion, black bear. - Protect cultural resources, cultural landscapes and ethnographic resources important to Native American Tribes with current or ancestral connections to the Park. - Protect primitive remote experiences for visitors and opportunities to experience quiet and solitude in a remote natural setting.
+- Protect cultural properties and related cultural landscapes that are important to Native American Tribes traditionally associated with the Park. - Protect individuals and populations of wildlife species known to be sensitive to the effects of aircraft overflights, including: - o several species of diurnal raptors including the golden eagle and peregrine falcon), - o the federally listed Mexican spotted owl and southwestern willow flycatcher, - o as well as desert bighorn sheep, mule deer, mountain lion, and black bear. - Protect primitive and remote experiences for visitors and opportunities to experience quiet and solitude in a remote natural setting.